Metsker/favorites-window/README.md

 ## How to use
 1. Open window by going Window/Favorites
-2. FavoritesData asset will be created in the project root, it contains data and various settings.
+2. FavoritesSettings asset will be created in the project root, it contains data and various settings.
 You can move it anywhere you like
 3. Drag and drop your assets in and out the window.
 Single click the asset to focus, double click to open
 4. Navigate groups, using scroll wheel or UI buttons
 5. Rename group by clicking on its name